 If your employer won’t correct a sexual harassment or retaliation problem, speak with a New York City workplace retaliation lawyer attorney at Joseph & Norinsberg LLC.
 We’ll help you gather evidence that proves a link between your complaint of sexual harassment and your employer’s retaliatory action or conduct.
 Evidence can include pay cuts, demotions, job transfers, or further harassment because of filing a complaint.
 Once we’ve built your case, we’ll present it to the jury in a way that makes your case compelling.

 Victims of retaliation can receive recovery for lost wages, wages they would have received had they not missed a raise or promotion due to retaliation, job reinstatement if terminated, payment for mental anguish if the discriminatory acts were damaging, and money for attorneys’ fees.
 It’s worth filing a claim if you’re suffering retaliation for speaking against sexual harassment.
 Joseph & Norinsberg LLC is passionate about helping victims in the workplace and our attorneys are skilled professionals.
-Call 212-587-8423 today for a free initial case consultation.
+Contact us today for a free initial case consultation.